build-trust/ockam-documentation/guides/use-cases/apply-fine-grained-permissions-with-attribute-based-access-control-abac.md

 ### The problem

-In order to trust information or instructions, that are received over the network, applications must **authenticate** all senders and **verify the integrity of data** **received** to assert what was received is exactly what was sent — free from errors or en-route tampering.
+In order to trust information or instructions that are received over the network, applications must **authenticate** all senders and **verify the integrity of data** **received** to assert what was received is exactly what was sent — free from errors or en-route tampering.